dpaniukov/dpaniukov.github.io/_posts/2016-10-24-errors-in-Medin-Schaffer-1978.md

     16A			0.904761904762

 Experiment 3 seems to be fine.
-If we compare the output with the Table 4, there are not major differences.
+If we compare the output with Table 4, there are no major differences.
 *Note: Stimuli probability of 9A=1-probability of 9B, 11A=1-probability of 11B, 3B=probability of 3A*
 ![Table 4]({{ site.url }}/assets/medin2.png)